fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 The first significant predictor is **Inf5_m**, i.e., infant mortality/deaths of children under five years old per 1000 population.
-This effect is expected since the incidence of such early deaths drives the overall mean life expectancy down.
+This effect is expected since the incidence of such early deaths drives the life expectancy down.
 We could observe this effect quite clearly from the data (the red curve is a LOESS fit of the data: span = 0.5, degree = 2) <br/>

 <img src="First_circle_linear_regression_2_files/figure-GFM/unnamed-chunk-29-1.png" style="display: block; margin: auto;" />